 Under this restricted currency we scrap for every dollar, pressed to compete in all things, to be the cheapest in order to survive.
 Organomics demonstrates that this allegiance to scarce money is not only unjust and avoidable but unscientific – a wishful mysticism – and truly counter-productive, a mechanical terror robbing us all, rich and poor, of our living inheritance.
 For profit in itself we are depleting irreplaceable resources, poisoning ecosystems, privatizing infrastructure, and losing the productive years of our lives.
 We plan the obsolescence of our products before we buy them, in service of a relativist medium that is poorly understood, often parasitic and yet universally desired.

 As plain as it may seem, looking at economic and social structures in the context of algorithm and systems science has been a late comer to the scene.
 Our urban consolidation progresses, with thousands of miles of blueprints that, if not always brilliant, bear testament to lifetimes of work.
-Yet in its dominant market alignment our expansion to every corner of the Earth has been driven by unguided evolution, trial and error resulting in entrenched, profit-bearing institutions today that are widely in need of deep correction, from environmentally destructive, viral miscode.
+Yet our expansion to every corner of the Earth has been driven often by unguided evolution – raw market forces – trial and error resulting in entrenched, profit-bearing institutions today that are widely in need of deep correction, from environmentally destructive, viral miscode.

 In the societal body there are many organs, with input, processes, and output.
 When the input and output are in the same medium – like a snake eating its own tail – the risk for cancer-like expansion accelerates.

 Money in –> money multiplied –> money out [repeat].
-In wall street and casinos, retail and wholesale, this positive feedback loop we call profit has wound itself into the inner workings of every form of distribution, governance, real estate and recreation, until it has become indistinguishable from production itself.
-However profit is no benign passenger, these days demanding absolute legal obedience, at all costs.
+In wall street and casinos, retail and wholesale, this positive feedback loop of profit and investment has wound itself into the inner workings of every form of distribution, governance, real estate and recreation, until it has become indistinguishable from production itself.
+However, profit is no benign passenger, these days demanding absolute legal obedience, at all costs.
 Money, trade and profit have become more socially fundamental than law and democracy themselves.